World Aquatics: Organisation & Structure

-Various committees and commission also help with the oversight of individual disciplines (e.g. the Technical Open Water Swimming Committee helps with open water), or topic-related issues (e.g. the World Aquatics Doping Panel).
+Various committees and commissions also help with the oversight of individual disciplines (e.g. the Technical Open Water Swimming Committee helps with open water), or topic-related issues (e.g. the World Aquatics Doping Panel).
+The organization signed an agreement with the Hungarian government in May 2023, planning to relocate its headquarters from Switzerland to Budapest, Hungary.
+However, the World Aquatics Congress needs to approve unanimously in order for the relocation to be finalized.

+Current bureau members

 Presidents

 Each presidential term is four years, beginning and concluding with the year following the Summer Olympics.

-Events
+Tournaments

 World Aquatics Championships

-World Aquatics' biggest event is the biennial World Aquatics Championships, held every odd year, where all of the six aquatic disciplines are contested.
-A 50m length pool is used for swimming races.
+World Aquatics' largest event is the biennial World Aquatics Championships, traditionally held every odd year, where all of the six aquatic disciplines are contested.
+A 50 m length pool is used for swimming races.

-The World Open Water Swimming Championships (a.k.a.
-"Open Water Worlds") is part of the World Aquatics Championships.
+The World Open Water Swimming Championships (also known as 'Open Water Worlds') is part of the World Aquatics Championships.
 Additional standalone editions of the Open Water Championships were also held in the even years from 2000 to 2010.

-The World Masters Championships (a.k.a.
-"Masters Worlds") – open to athletes 25 years and above in each aquatics discipline (30+ years in water polo) – has been held as part of the World Aquatics Championships since 2015.
+The World Masters Championships (also known as 'Masters Worlds) is open to athletes 25 years and above (30+ years in water polo) in each aquatics discipline excluding high diving and has been held as part of the World Aquatics Championships since 2015.
 Prior to this, the Masters Championship was held separately, biennially in even years.

-The World Aquatics Championship has been held biennially since 2001.
-Between 1978 and 1998, the World Aquatics Championship was held every 4 years, in the even year between Summer Olympic Games.
+Prior to the 9th World Aquatics Championships in Fukuoka in 2001, the championships had been staged at various intervals of two to four years.
+From 2001 to 2019 the championships were held biennially in odd years.
+Due to interruptions from the COVID-19 pandemic, travel restrictions, and host venues withdrawing from hosting championships and World Aquatics withdrawing the rights to host championships, from 2022 to 2025 the championships will be staged in every year until resuming to biennial from 2025 onwards.